arlobelshee/InnovatingTeams.github.io/content/how_to_start.md

 **Decide, centrally, what will happen.** We are changing culture from one that highlights a small number of brains as "exceptional" to one that takes advantage of all the brains in the organization.
 Accomplishing this requires that we actually use all of those brains&mdash;especially when they get different results than the few brains that used to make all the decisions.

 **Ask everyone who should be champions.** The group is poor at making group decisions right now.
 They are skilled at using authority.
 So use authority to quickly identify the right people.
 Do ask people from each part of the organization who the right people are; people are often obvious choices to one segment and invisible to another.

+**Continue if managers expect to retain authority.** People with status will retain status, but authority will become a much less appropriate method of making decisions.
+Current managers will lose their authority; they will have to seek consensus&mdash;just like everyone else always has&mdash; if they want their opinions to influence decisions.
+If managers aren't enthusiastic about this prospect, stop the transition.
+The new culture requires decentralization of power.

 # Week -2